rkaw92/articles/sessions/Article.md

 });

 app.get('/no-sessions', async function(req, res) {
-    // handler that has no req.session and doesn't load session data });
+    // handler that has no req.session and doesn't load/overwrite session data });
 ```

+It should be noted, however, that in case of the frameworks mentioned above, this only reduces the likelihood of session data being overwritten.
+To make matters worse, at the time of writing, `fastify-session` has an [overly eager change detection function](https://github.com/SerayaEryn/fastify-session/blob/e201f78fc9d7bd33c6f2e84988be7c8af4b5a8a3/lib/fastifySession.js#L198), which causes a session re-save (overwrite) each time for sessions with at least one variable set.